awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 This example uses the AWS Encryption CLI to encrypt the contents of the `hello.txt` file, which contains a "Hello World" string\.

-When you run an encrypt command on a file, the AWS Encryption CLI gets the contents of the file, generates a unique data key, encrypts the file contents under the data key, and then writes the encrypted message to a new file\.
+When you run an encrypt command on a file, the AWS Encryption CLI gets the contents of the file, generates a unique [data key](concepts.md#DEK), encrypts the file contents under the data key, and then writes the [encrypted message](concepts.md#message) to a new file\.

 The first command saves the [Amazon Resource Name \(ARN\)](http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) of an AWS KMS customer master key \(CMK\) in the `$cmkArn` variable\.

 The second command encrypts the file contents\.
 The command uses the `--encrypt` parameter to specify the operation and the `--input` parameter to indicate the file to encrypt\.
-The `--master-keys` parameter, and its required **key** attribute, tell the command to use the master key represented by the CMK ARN to generate the data key\.
+The [`--master-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, tell the command to use the master key represented by the CMK ARN\.

 The command uses the `--metadata-output` parameter to specify a text file for the metadata about the encryption operation\.
-As a best practice, the command uses the `--encryption-context` parameter to specify an encryption context\.
+As a best practice, the command uses the `--encryption-context` parameter to specify an [encryption context](crypto-cli-how-to.md#crypto-cli-encryption-context)\.

 The value of the `--output` parameter, a dot \(\.\), tells the command to write the output file to the current directory\.